-Casco Bay Movers does not discriminate by gender, color, national origin, religion, sexual orientation, or creed.
+Casco Bay Movers does not discriminate by race, gender, color, national origin, religion, or sexual orientation.
 This is expressed in equal opportunities for participation and involvement.
 We believe in a diverse world and know that our community is stronger when our doors are open to all.

 Preparation and Punctuality

 To make the most of your dance class, arrive mentally open and prepared.
 We suggest using the action of entering the front door as a symbol to leave all the responsibilities of your busy life outside.
 Arrive at least 15 minutes early to check in, change, stretch out in the lobby and perhaps get acquainted with some of your classmates.
 If, for some uncontrolled reason, you arrive late, enter quietly in the back of the studio.
 If you need to leave class early, inform your teacher before the end of class.
 Never exit before the end of class (including the cool down if there is one) without acknowledging your instructor with a wave and/or a thank you.